 As mentioned above, triplet excited states are key species in the photochemistry of phenacyl-based PPG.
-Therefore, to evaluate the population and reactivity of AB-KP\, AB-Me\ and KP-Me\, laser flash photolysis experiments were performed by means of a nanosecond pulsed laser (Nd:YAG) using 355 nm as excitation wavelength.

-Transient absorption spectra obtained for deaerated solutions of KP-Me in both solvents are in agreement with those described in the literature for ketoprofen.
-[25,26] In ethanol, the typical benzophenone-like behavior was observed with the generation of a very short-lived triplet excited state centered at 520 nm ( $\tau$ of ca. 0.05 $\mu s$ ) that gives rise to the formation of the ketyl radical peaking at 550 nm.
-While the same species were observed in hexane, the triplet decay was slower with a characteristic time $\tau$ of ca. 0.4 $\mu s$ .
-Deaerated ethanol or hexane solutions of AB-Me showed only one transient absorption peaking at ca. 400 nm and with lifetime of ca. 1.3 and 0.4 $\mu s$ , respectively (Figure S3), which was assigned to the triplet excited state of AB-Me by comparison with the literature data.
-[21].
-No signal corresponding to ketyl radical formation was detected under the experimental conditions.
+Therefore, to evaluate the population and reactivity of 3AB-KP, 3AB-Me and 3KP-Me, laser flash photolysis experiments were performed by means of a nanosecond pulsed laser (Nd:YAG) using 355 nm as excitation wavelength.
+Transient absorption spectra obtained for deaerated solutions of KP-Me in both solvents are in agreement with those described in the literature for ketoprofen.^{34,35} In ethanol, the typical benzophenone-like behavior was observed with the generation of a very short-lived triplet excited state centered at 520 nm (τ of ca. 0.05 us) that gives rise to the formation of the ketyl radical peaking at 550 nm (Figure S3).
+While the same species were observed in hexane, the triplet decay was slower with a characteristic time τ of ca. 0.4 μ s.
+Deaerated ethanol or hexane solutions of AB-Me showed only one transient absorption peaking at ca. 400 nm and with lifetime of ca. 1.3 and 0.4 μ s, respectively, which was assigned to the triplet excited state of AB-Me by comparison with the literature data.21.
+No signal corresponding to ketyl radical formation was detected under the experimental conditions. (see note[‡])

 Interestingly, in the case of AB-KP, a marked difference of the spectra was observed depending on the solvent (Figure 4).
-In ethanol, a transient absorption peaking at 400 nm was detected (Figure 4A) and assigned, by comparison with AB-Me, to the triplet-triplet transition of the avobenzone-like moiety in its diketo form $^3AB(K)^$ .
-This band decays in the sub- $\mu s$ range with a lifetime $\tau$ of ca. 0.2 $\mu s$ .
-At longer times (ie. 0.9 $\mu s$ after the laser pulse), a weak signal, similar to the one of ketoprofen ketyl radical, was observed at ca. 550 nm.
-In hexane (Figure 4B), the AB(K) triplet band at 400 nm was not present to a significant extent, while a transient absorption at ca. 520 nm similar to the well-known triplet absorption of KP was detected decaying without (apparently) giving rise to any ketyl radical formation.
+In ethanol, a transient absorption peaking at 400 nm was detected (Figure 4A) and assigned, by comparison with AB-Me, to the triplet-triplet transition of the avobenzone-like moiety in its diketo form ${}^{3}AB(K)^{}$.
+A negative signal was also observed, it might be explained by ground state bleaching coupled to the effect of 355 nm laser excitation.
+The 400 nm band decays in the sub- μ s range with a lifetime τ of ca. 0.2 μ s.
+At longer times (ie. 0.9 μ s after the laser pulse), a weak signal, similar to the one of ketoprofen ketyl radical, was observed at ca. 550 nm.
+Interestingly, the 400 nm transient absorption was the only signal obtained in deaerated acetonitrile (Figure S1).
+By contrast, in hexane (Figure 4B), the AB(K) triplet band at 400 nm was not present to a significant extent, while a transient absorption at ca. 520 nm similar to the well-known triplet absorption of KP was detected decaying without (apparently) giving rise to any ketyl radical formation.